 There’s also the simple good feeling and job satisfaction that people get from helping vulnerable customers during a difficult time.
 When someone loses their heating during a cold spell, it’s bad enough.
 When it happens to an elderly customer, it can be downright awful.
 Many vulnerable and elderly customers feel safer dealing with female tradespeople, representing an exciting opportunity for women to join the industry and help people feel safe in their homes.

 Women who are good at problem-solving will find that they have a great opportunity to be successful in the heating industry.
-Any heating engineer will need to solve technical problems for their customers on a regular basis, which may appeal to a lot of women.
+Any heating engineer will need to solve technical problems for their customers on a regular basis and offer advice such as the best boiler to buy for particular situations, which may appeal to a lot of women.
 A global study found that girls at school are better collaborative problem solvers than boys, and as such may enjoy a career that allows them to work out tricky problems for their customers on a regular basis.

 Finally, this is an industry that is crying out for new blood.
 As mentioned earlier, the UK is facing a skills shortage as a large number of heating engineers reach retirement age soon.
 Alongside this, the number of boilers being installed in UK homes shows that demand for these skills isn’t going to go away any time soon.
 According to Neil Macdonald, Technical Director at the Heating and Hotwater Industry Council, 1.7 million boilers are being installed each year, and 21 million are being serviced.
 If the skills gap isn’t filled up soon, then there will be long queues and delays for people who need new boilers fitted or serviced.
 Customers face waiting in freezing houses to get their central heating fixed.
 By attracting more women into the industry, heating problems can help to solve this problem before it becomes a full-blown crisis.